 Jacques is currently the Managing Producer for The University of Michigan’s Digital Media Commons Video Studio; a six-million-dollar sound stage turned into an experimental performance creation space.
 Mr. Mersereau collaborates with a wide variety of artists – students, professors and professionals – to develop their innovative ideas so they can be brought to life on the stage and then recorded.
 As one example, only a few years ago the Video Studio was honored to host The Eagles’ Glenn Frey (RIP), who came to the studio and turned his world renowned song book into the musical, “Hotel California.”

-Jacques and Christina met in 1989 and were married in 1993 on North Manitou Island, part of the Sleeping Bear Dunes National Lakeshore, and share a love of the outdoors with a deep concern for the environment.
-The couple resides in Sharon Township, Michigan.
+The couple met in 1989 and were married in 1993 on North Manitou Island, part of the Sleeping Bear Dunes National Lakeshore, and share a love of the outdoors with a deep concern for the environment.
+They reside in Southeast Michigan